-/s/ Peter H. Nielsen

-Peter H. Nielsen Chairman and Chief Executive Officer
+/s/ Peter H. Nielsen Peter H. Nielsen Chairman and Chief Executive Officer October 28, 2022

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS

-To Be Held December 21, 2017
+To Be Held December 15, 2022

-The Annual Meeting of Stockholders (the "Annual Meeting") of Bio-Path Holdings, Inc. (the "Company") will be held on December 21, 2017 at 4:00 p.m., Central Standard Time, at Winstead PC, 24 Waterway Avenue, Suite 500, The Woodlands, Texas 77380.
+The 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Bio-Path Holdings, Inc. (the "Company") will be held on Thursday, December 15, 2022 at 4:00 p.m., Central Standard Time, at Winstead PC, 24 Waterway Avenue, Suite 500, The Woodlands, Texas 77380.
 The Annual Meeting is being held for the following purposes:

-- 1. To elect four (4) directors, each to serve until the 2018 Annual Meeting of Stockholders or until their successors have been duly elected and qualified; - 2.
-To approve the Company's 2017 Stock Incentive Plan; - 3.
-To approve an amendment to the Company's Certificate of Incorporation to effect a reverse stock split of the Company's common stock, par value \$0.001 per share, at a ratio of up to 1-for-10, to be determined by the Board; - 4.
-To ratify and approve the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; and - 5.
+- 1. To elect five directors, each to serve until the 2023 Annual Meeting of Stockholders or until their successors have been duly elected and qualified; - 2.
+To approve the Company's 2022 Stock Incentive Plan; - 3.
+To consider a non-binding advisory vote to approve the compensation of the Company's named executive officers; - 4.
+To ratify and approve the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 5.
 To transact such other business as may properly come before the meeting or any adjournments or postponements thereof.

-Only stockholders of record at the close of business on October 30, 2017 will be entitled to notice of, and to vote at, the Annual Meeting or any adjournments or postponements thereof.
-A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at the Company's offices at 4710 Bellaire Boulevard, Suite 210, Bellaire, Texas 77401 for at least ten (10) days prior to the Annual Meeting, and will also be available for inspection at the Annual Meeting.
+Only stockholders of record at the close of business on October 24, 2022 will be entitled to notice of, and to vote at, the Annual Meeting or any adjournments or postponements thereof.
+A list of stockholders entitled to vote at the Annual Meeting will be available for inspection by appointment at the Company's offices at 4710 Bellaire Boulevard, Suite 210, Bellaire, Texas 77401 for at least ten days prior to the Annual Meeting.
+If you would like to inspect the list of stockholders prior to the Annual Meeting, please call our Director of Investor Relations at (832) 742-1369 to schedule an appointment.
+The list of stockholders will also be available for inspection at the Annual Meeting.

 YOUR VOTE IS IMPORTANT.
-TO ENSURE THAT YOUR VOTE IS RECORDED PROMPTLY, PLEASE VOTE AS SOON AS POSSIBLE, EVEN IF YOU PLAN TO ATTEND THE ANNUAL MEETING.
-If you received a hard copy of the proxy materials by mail, you may vote your shares by proxy using one of the following methods: (i) vote via the Internet; or (ii) mark, sign and date the enclosed proxy card and return it in the accompanying postage-paid envelope as promptly as possible.
+TO ENSURE THAT YOUR VOTE IS RECORDED PROMPTLY,

+PLEASE VOTE AS SOON AS POSSIBLE, EVEN IF YOU PLAN TO ATTEND THE ANNUAL MEETING.
+You may vote your shares by proxy via the Internet by following the instructions contained in the Notice of Internet Availability of Proxy Materials that was mailed to stockholders on or about October 28, 2022.
+If you received a paper copy of the proxy card, you may also vote by marking, signing and dating the proxy card and returning it in the postagepaid, pre-addressed envelope as promptly as possible.
 If you hold your shares through an account with a bank, broker or similar organization, please follow the instructions you receive from the holder of record to vote your shares.